2019 FUND RAISER RAFFLE IS COMPLETE!

 Some of the highlights of our curriculum include a self-defense course demonstration, lectures from professional women on a range of challenging occupations from law enforcement to health care, healthy relationship seminars, etiquette lessons, and many social times including mini-golf or a trip to Three Palms Arcade.
-But what the graduating ladies remarked about as the most beneficial or favorite part of the program was the “reality check” they received, the realization that they are growing up, some moving away to college, and preparing to live a whole new life of independence.
+Our graduating ladies have stated the most beneficial or favorite part of the program is the “reality check” they receive.
+The mentoring offers support for the transition into adulthood, moving away to college, and preparing to live a whole new life of independence.

 The mentoring program helps these girls develop valuable life skills that are sure to make their transition off the Island more pleasant.
 With the end of school comes the best part- the scholarship awards.
 The CIWF receives many scholarship applications.
 The scholarship committee allows for 10 minutes with each applicant for a Q & A session giving the girls the freedom to display their personality and aspirations for their future.
 All the applicants are commended for their time spent with the Forum and each young woman receives the priceless experience of sisterhood and fellowship.
 It is always a very difficult decision as all the applicants have exceptional qualities; however, the scholarship committee singles out the most promising ladies for their well composed application, polished interview skills, and thorough preparation for their move to college.

 THANK YOU TO THE LOCAL BUSINESS WHO HAVE DIRECTLY SUPPORTED OUR MENTORING PROGRAM!